 Modelling Approach

-The example of a moelling questios and solution1) The part-whole model
+The example of a moelling questios and solution

 We use this model on problems which :